Attention deficit hyperactivity disorderADD; ADHD; Childhood hyperkinesis

 Exams and Tests

-Treating ADHD is a partnership between the health care provider and the patient.
-If the patient is a child, parents and often teachers are involved.
+Treating ADHD is a partnership between the health care provider and the person with ADHD.
+If it's a child, parents and often teachers are involved.
 For treatment to work, it is important to:

 If treatment does not seem to work, the health care provider will likely: